Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Some of this content came from the [Search Engine Map](https://www.searchenginemap.com/) and [Search Engine Party](https://searchengine.party/).
 A few web directories also proved useful.

+Matt from Gigablast also gave me some helpful information on GBY which I included in the "Rationale" section.
+He's written more about big tech in the [Gigablast blog](https://gigablast.com/blog.html).

 [^1]: Yes, "indexes" is an acceptable plural form of the word "index".
 The word "indices" sounds weird to me outside a math class.

+[^2]: Matt from Gigablast told me that indexing YouTube or LinkedIn will get you blocked if you aren't Google or Microsoft.
+I imagine that you could do so by getting special permission if you're a megacorporation.

-[^2]: DuckDuckGo has a crawler called DuckDuckBot.
+[^3]: DuckDuckGo has a crawler called DuckDuckBot.
 This crawler doesn't impact the linked results displayed; it just grabs favicons and scrapes data for a few instant answers

-[^3]: Qwant claims to also use its own crawler for results, but it's still mostly Bing.
+[^4]: Qwant claims to also use its own crawler for results, but it's still mostly Bing.
 Try a side-by-side comparison; I found that it doesn't seem to have anything besides Bing results.

-[^4]: Disconnect Search allows users to have results proxied from Bing or Yahoo, but Yahoo sources its results from Bing.
+[^5]: Disconnect Search allows users to have results proxied from Bing or Yahoo, but Yahoo sources its results from Bing.

-[^5]: Yippy claims to be powered by a certain IBM brand (a brand that could correspond to any number of products) and annotates results with the phrase "Yippy Index", but a side-by-side comparison with Bing and other Bing-based engines revealed results to be nearly identical.
+[^6]: Yippy claims to be powered by a certain IBM brand (a brand that could correspond to any number of products) and annotates results with the phrase "Yippy Index", but a side-by-side comparison with Bing and other Bing-based engines revealed results to be nearly identical.

-[^6]: Ask.moe was working on a [FLOSS indexer](https://git.sr.ht/~danskeren/spider.moe); its search page stated an intention to switch to it from Bing at one point.
+[^7]: Ask.moe was working on a [FLOSS indexer](https://git.sr.ht/~danskeren/spider.moe); its search page stated an intention to switch to it from Bing at one point.
 This statement has since been removed.

-[^7]: This is based on a statement Right Dao made in [on Reddit](https://reddit.com/comments/k4clx1/_/ge9dwmh/?context=1) ([archived](https://web.archive.org/web/20210320042457/https://i.reddit.com/r/degoogle/comments/k4clx1/right_dao_a_new_independent_search_engine_that/ge9dwmh/?context=1)).
+[^8]: This is based on a statement Right Dao made in [on Reddit](https://reddit.com/comments/k4clx1/_/ge9dwmh/?context=1) ([archived](https://web.archive.org/web/20210320042457/https://i.reddit.com/r/degoogle/comments/k4clx1/right_dao_a_new_independent_search_engine_that/ge9dwmh/?context=1)).

-[^8]: Google and Bing support the `site:` search operator to limit searches to subpages/subdomains of a single site, but it can also limit searches to a single TLD. `site:.one`, for instance, limits searches to websites with the ".one" TLD.
+[^9]: Some search engines support the `site:` search operator to limit searches to subpages/subdomains of a single site or TLD. `site:.one`, for instance, limits searches to websites with the ".one" TLD.